-For GANs based on CNNs, Spatial-Agnostic has a low time complexity, yet it limits the utilization of global information by GANs.
-Therefore, GANs' design often requires stacking convolutions, which results in too many layers in the model.
-However, complex models will increase the risk of overfitting and also reduce the quality of generated images.
-Consider another property of convolution, channel-specific, which causes redundant channels in the model.
-Redundant channels complicate GANs, resulting in the phenomenon of overfitting.
-The overly complex discriminator makes the model having more stringent evaluation criteria for the generated false images.
-This will cause a serious problem for GANs, i.e. mode collapse, where the generator produces many similar images that lose diversity.
-To summarize, how to appropriately improve the quality of the generated images without causing the risk of overfitting is a thorny issue.
+Considering the channel-specific property, which causes redundant channels in a model.
+Redundant channels complicate GANs, resulting in an overfitting phenomenon.
+The overly complex discriminator makes a model have more stringent evaluation criteria for the generated false images.
+This will cause a severe problem for GANs, i.e., mode collapse, where the generator produces many similar images that lose diversity.
+In summary, how to appropriately improve the generated image quality without the overfitting risk is challenging.